Starkey Hearing Aids: Reviewed and Tested by an Audiologist

 Is Starkey the Right Hearing Aid Brand for Me?

 Starkey hearing aids have a wide range of prices to accommodate different budgets.
-They also feature a slew of features and accessories, such as health monitoring, Bluetooth compatibility, wireless microphones, and TV streaming.
-It’s not always easy to know exactly how much you’ll pay in advance, however, since Starkey’s prices vary by location and provider.
+They also offer a slew of features and accessories, such as health monitoring, Bluetooth compatibility, wireless microphones and TV streaming.
+It’s not always easy to know exactly how much you’ll pay, however, since Starkey’s prices vary by location and provider.
 If you’re looking for more transparent pricing or simply want to review other options, see our top-rated hearing aid brands below.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.